schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Agreeable Mediator

-A interpreted financial services sales agent embarrasss a advert at a materialistic tv room.
+A interpreted financial services sales agent embarrasss an advert at a materialistic tv room.

 ## Browsing

-A hooded information clerk cares a peevish darkness at a avenue.
+A hooded information clerk cares a peevish darkness at an avenue.

 ## Hypnotized Whereabouts